Unbinning global LHC analyses: Results

 \subsubsection{\texorpdfstring{$WH$}{WH} production}

 Now, we turn to the first Higgs-production process. $WH$ production is only affected by three of our selected SMEFT operators.
 The corresponding two-dimensional limits, setting the third relevant Wilson coefficient to zero, are shown in Fig.~\ref{fig:WH_triangular_with_bkg}.
 Here, we do not show parton-level bounds due to the presence of background and the corresponding need to construct the signal--background likelihood ratio.
 We again observe that the SBI constraints are stronger than the histogram limits.
 This is particularly evident for the \cHD and \cHW directions in which the $p_T^W$ histogram is not able to extract significant information beyond the total rate.
+As studied in Ref.~\cite{Brehmer:2019gmn}, also a finer binning in $p_T^W$ or including the total transverse mass as a second histogram variable only slighly improves the sensitivity of the histogram approach.

 Looking at the one-dimensional limits when profiling over the other parameters, as shown in Fig.~\ref{fig:WH_limits}, we also clearly see the advantage of the SBI approach.
 The additional kinematic information extracted using the SBI approach significantly improves the limit on the three relevant Wilson coefficients.
 Our findings are in good agreement with Ref.~\cite{Brehmer:2019gmn}.
 In there, an alternative binning scheme is proposed to bring the histogram results closer to the SBI results.